raianrith/CPS_AI_Search_Visibility/GOOGLE_SHEETS_QUOTA_FIX.md

 **OPTION B - Use Master Sheet:**
 1. Leave the URL box empty
-2. The app will look for a sheet named "Weidert LLM Results - Master" shared with the service account
+2. The app will look for a sheet named "CPS LLM Results - Master" shared with the service account
 3. If found, it adds results as new tabs

 ---